rh-demos/ai-assisted-development/4-5-configure-gitlab-ci.md

 # Configure Gitlab CI

-Create an access token for gitlab from the sonarqube page, type is `global`.
+Create an access token for gitlab from the sonarqube page, name is `gitlab`, type is `global`.

 ![image-20241030215500079](assets/4-5-configure-gitlab-ci/image-20241030215500079.png)